 Data

-Required data to leverage for the finalist round of the competition will come from the following resource:
+Required data to leverage for the finalist round of the competition will originate from the following sources:

 Teams can add additional open source, publicly available data to augment their analysis to help improve their model and more fully answer the community / business question and provide meaningful results to the data sponsor.